turinglabsorg/alchemy-mego-smart-account/README.md

 ## Available scripts

 ```
-yarn get-address --> Get the address of the smart account
+yarn local:get-address --> Get the address of the smart account
-yarn get-address --key SPONSORED_KEY --> Get the address of the sponsored account (or any other key you define)
+yarn local:get-address --key SPONSORED_KEY --> Get the address of the sponsored account (or any other key you define)
-yarn send-tx --value 0.0001 --to 0x4009D3B945164cF0c8F66Bd0f800044813422821 --> Send ETH from the smart account to the receiver address, specify a different key with --key parameter
+yarn local:send-tx --value 0.0001 --to 0x4009D3B945164cF0c8F66Bd0f800044813422821 --> Sponsor an ETH transfer from the smart account to the receiver address, specify a different key with --key parameter (only local)
-yarn sponsor-tx --to 0x4009D3B945164cF0c8F66Bd0f800044813422821 --calldata 0x --> Sponsor a transaction from the smart account to the receiver address, pass calldata to the transaction with --calldata parameter
+yarn local:interact-tx --to 0x4009D3B945164cF0c8F66Bd0f800044813422821 --calldata 0x --> Sponsor an interaction from the smart account to the receiver address, pass calldata to the transaction with --calldata parameter
 ```

+## Use MEGO to interact with the smart account

+First create an account on MEGO using email and password (Social login will arrive ASAP).

+Then add `MEGO_PWD` and `MEGO_EMAIL` to your `.env` file.

+The you can use the same scripts as before, just change `local` with `mego`.

+ENJOY!

 ## Conclusion

-This boilerplate is a good starting point to create your own smart account logic using Alchemy's Account Kit.
+This boilerplate is a good starting point to create your own smart account logic using Alchemy's Account Kit or use MEGO.
 It includes a few scripts to help you interact with your smart account and sponsored account.
 Feel free to modify it to fit your needs.